Beautiful Gardens of Provence: Visitor Guide

 Garden of Val Rahmeh

-The Botanical Garden of Val Rahmeh in Menton is a stunning garden full of exotic plants from countries worldwide.
-The dense foliage makes for a charming haven of tranquillity where you can take a gentle stroll to admire everything it offers.
-You’ll get to identify and enjoy all kinds of flora, from agave plants and cacti to bamboo shoots and tree ferns.
+The Botanical Garden of Val Rahmeh in Menton is a stunning garden featuring exotic plants from around the world.
+The dense foliage creates a charming haven of tranquillity where you can take a gentle stroll to admire everything it has to offer.
+You’ll get to identify and enjoy a wide variety of flora, including agave plants, cacti, bamboo shoots, and tree ferns.
 There’s even a pool adorned with water lilies and lotus plants to enjoy at the far end of the garden.

 Menton, Val Rahmeh